 0) - should be differentiated from the initial stages of fluorosis and enamel hypoplasia.

 Table - 8.
-Data of differential diagnosis of caries in the stain stage
+Data differential diagnosis caries in the spot stage

 Features